HomeTrue North Blog

 Famous Food in Toronto

-Our team of Insiders at Canadian Train vacations have tried many of the foods that Toronto offers.
+Our team of local experts at Canadian Train vacations have tried many of the foods that Toronto offers.
 The city is known for its diverse culinary scene, and there's something for everyone to enjoy.
 Some popular local dishes include:

 Poutine - Poutine is a dish of fries topped with cheese curds and gravy.
 It's a popular Canadian dish that originated in Quebec but can now be found all over Canada.
 It's a great comfort food found at many fast-food restaurants, trucks, and pubs.